neil-edelman/boxes/readme.md

 [&lt;E&gt;Set](#user-content-tag-c69e9d84) is a collection of elements of [&lt;E&gt;SetElement](#user-content-tag-8952cfcc) that doesn't allow duplication, when supplied an equality function, `SET\_IS\_EQUAL` [&lt;PE&gt;IsEqual](#user-content-typedef-c1486ede), and a hash function, `SET\_HASH` [&lt;PE&gt;Hash](#user-content-typedef-812e78a)\.
 If the hash function distributes elements uniformly, it allows lookup, insertion, and deletion, of `E` , in average &#927;\(1\)\.

-Internally, it is a simple separately chained unsigned\-hash set with pointers as buckets\.
+Internally, it is a simple, separately chained, unsigned\-int\-hash set, with buckets as pointers\.
+It can be expanded to a hash map or associative array by enclosing the `<E>SetElement` in another `struct` , as appropriate\.
 This offers some independence of sets from set elements, but cache performance is left up to the caller\.
-While in a set, the elements should not change in a way that affects their hash values, and not be placed into other sets, \(though a parent type could have multiple independent elements\.\)
+While in a set, the elements should not change in a way that affects their hash values, and not be placed into other sets, \(though a parent type could have multiple independent elements\.\) The keys cannot be entirely polymorphic across the boundary of `E` because [&lt;E&gt;SetGet](#user-content-fn-8d1390a0) requires `E` to be instantiatable\.

 ![Example of &lt;String&gt;Set.](image/index.png)